Who are we?

 Laura Bylenok.
 Associate Professor.
 Creative writing, poetry and prose.

 Colin Rafferty.
-Professor.
+Associate Professor.
 Creative writing, creative nonfiction.

 Linguistics